 - Visual aid: Children enjoy being able to see tangible results of their good behavior.
 They can count how many "stars" or "smiley faces" they are away from their goal.
 Placing the chart in an easily accessible place for them serves as a constant reminder, so consider putting it at eye-level in an area of the home in which they spend a lot of time.

 - Distributes control: One lesson that many children have to learn is that they're in control of their own behavior.
 With a chart, children know that they are responsible for each stamp, sticker or colored spot being there.

 - Motivating: While reward charts may not solve every problem, they're often beneficial enough for kids to work through some issues.
 Even the most nonchalant child enjoys praise for her hard work and positive attitude.
 By rewarding good behavior, you're more likely to continue encouraging it.

 The success of your reward chart depends on the type of reward you offer.
-It's very important reward your child immediately, or soon after a child completes the chart -- this helps reinforce the belief that parents can be counted on.
+It's very important to reward your child immediately, or soon after a child completes the chart; this helps reinforce the belief that parents can be counted on.
 Keep your child's interests in mind when doling out rewards.
 Some ideas include:

 - Ice cream cone from a favorite shop

 - Small baby doll